Nathan Healy

 Virginia Area Utility Providers

-Understanding your electricity costs starts with knowing your utility provider.
-Virginia residents are served by four main utilities: Dominion Energy, Appalachian Power, Northern Virginia Electric Cooperative, and Rappahannock Electric Cooperative.
-Here’s how their 2023 rates compared to state and national averages.
+Virginia homeowners are served by four main utilities: Dominion Energy, Appalachian Power, Northern Virginia Electric Cooperative (NOVEC), and Rappahannock Electric Cooperative — each charging a different rate.
+Based on 2023 data, rates range from 13.9¢ to 15.9¢ per kWh.

 Virginia Utilities Electricity Rates